-Home to nearly 90 student organizations, Mount Union provides ample opportunity for students to engage with their classmates while exploring their passions and interests.
+Home to nearly 90 student organizations, Mount Union provides ample opportunity for student involvement, allowing members of the community to engage with their classmates while exploring their passions and interests.
 Student organizations range in type and include academic, athletic, diversity, governing, media, service, social, special interest, and spiritual groups.
+The institution also offers competitive cheer and dance and esports, and scholarships can be earned for both.
 Not only do these organizations provide students with an opportunity to connect with others through their mutual interests, but they also provide opportunities for learning and leadership development outside of the classroom.

 VISUAL AND PERFORMING ARTS

 At Mount Union, a great number of students participate in art, music, and theatre at the co-curricular level, no matter their major or future career aspirations.
 From private music lessons to small and large group ensembles, and annual student art exhibits to theatrical productions, the opportunities for participation in and appreciation of the visual and performing arts on campus are robust.
 Scholarships are available for those who demonstrate exceptional talent in art, music, and/or theatre.

 Mount Union’s charming yet modern 123-acre campus is complemented by the additional 162-acre Huston-Brumbaugh Nature Center.
 The University is located in Alliance, OH (population 23,000), which is situated within 80 miles of both Cleveland and Pittsburgh.
 Alliance combines a small-town feel with a recent commitment to growth and development.